 An initial to-do list that outlines where, how, and how far you want to go on your learning journey; This is what we call your Bridging Document.

-All your skill development sessions are a mix of three things: In-depth conversations about self-directed learning; Collaborative efforts aimed at designing, rehearsing, and then implementing small, safe-to-fail learning experiments; and finally, evaluations of the new habits of mind and associated ways of behaving that emerge out of your learning experiments.
+In Phase 3, all your skill development sessions are a mix of three things: In-depth conversations about self-directed learning; collaborative efforts aimed at designing, rehearsing, and then implementing small, safe-to-fail learning experiments; and finally, evaluations of the new habits of mind and associated ways of behaving that emerge out of your learning experiments.
 When done well, this three step combination creates the kind of supportive learning environment that you will need in order to organize and orchestrate your own on-going development.

-At TLO, the first exploratory conversation is always free.
-So, if your ready to develop for yourself the flexible and sophisticated skill-sets and mind-sets you need to survive and thrive in this new 21st Century world of ours, schedule an exploratory conversation.
-Click the navigation button just below.
+At TLO, our first exploratory conversation is free.
+If you’re ready to develop for yourself the flexible and sophisticated skill-sets and mind-sets you need to survive and thrive in this new 21st Century world of ours, schedule an exploratory conversation by clicking the navigation button just below.
 If, instead, you’d rather arrange a personal demonstration to get a closer look at exactly what and how we do what we do, click the “arrange” navigation button below.
 We’ll get right back to you.